Khaled Mosharraf: 4th East Bengal Regiment

-During the outset of the 1971 Bangladesh Liberation War, Major Mosharraf was the Brigade Major of the 57th Infantry Brigade, which was based in Dhaka.
-On 22 March 1971, he was posted to Comilla as the Second in Command of the 4th East Bengal Regiment (EBR).
+During the outset of the 1971 Bangladesh Liberation War, Major Mosharraf was the brigade major of the 57th Infantry Brigade, which was based in Dhaka.
+On 22 March 1971, he was posted to Comilla as the second in command of the 4th East Bengal Regiment (EBR).
 On 24 March, while Mosharraf was on his way to Shamshernagar, his military vehicles were stopped by civilians at Brahmanbaria, who informed Mosharraf that Pakistani troops were killing civilians.
 After being informed by Major Shafaat Jamil of the situation in Dhaka, Mosharraf led a mutiny of the 4th EBR on 27 March.
-He arrested his CO Lt.
+He arrested his CO, Lt.
 Colonel Malik, along with two other West Pakistani officers, and handed them over to the Indian army, with the request that they be treated as POWs and repatriated once hostilities ceased.
 According to Major General Khadim Hussain Raja, Mosharraf "acted with decency" and after the war, "Lt.
 Colonel Malik was all praises for Major Khalid Mosharraf."

-The troops of the 4th EBR wanted to go to Dhaka to fight the Pakistani army, but Mosharraf warned that:"You may kill only a few Pakistani soldiers and you may also get killed.
+The troops of the 4th EBR wanted to go to Dhaka to fight the Pakistani army, but Mosharraf warned that:You may kill only a few Pakistani soldiers and you may also get killed.
 Presently your life is very precious for our country, if you stay alive you could train hundreds of young people to become soldiers and fight for our motherland.
 Yes, we will have to fight the Pakistan Army someday soon, but not now.
-This is not the time to go for confrontation and we need to re-equip and gain our strength."
+This is not the time to go for confrontation and we need to re-equip and gain our strength.

 Sector Commander of Sector 2

 On 4 April 1971, a conference was held at Teliapara under the leadership of Colonel M.A.G.
-Osmani, where it was agreed that eastern Bangladesh should be divided into four sectors, with Mosharraf being assigned to commander of sector 2, which comprised Comilla, Dhaka, Faridpur and part of Noakhali.
+Osmani, where it was agreed that eastern Bangladesh should be divided into four sectors, with Mosharraf being assigned to command sector 2, which comprised Comilla, Dhaka, Faridpur, and part of Noakhali.

 Crack Platoon

 In June 1971, Mosharraf and A.T.M.
 Haider formed a special commando team known as Crack Platoon, whose objective was to terrorise the Pakistani Army.
 The Crack Platoon carried out a number of operations in Dhaka, including a grenade attack on 9 June and an attack at 5 divergent power stations on 19 July.
-Mosharraf was wounded by a gunshot to the head on 23 October 1971, and was treated at a military hospital in Lucknow Cantonment.
+Mosharraf was wounded by a gunshot to the head on 23 October 1971 and was treated at a military hospital in Lucknow Cantonment.

 Post-independence Bangladesh

-After Bangladesh gained independence, Mosharraf was promoted to colonel and awarded Bir Uttom the second highest gallantry award of Bangladesh.
-He was initially appointed Chief of logistics at Army headquarters.
-Later, Mosharraf ameliorated to brigadier and posted as Chief of General Staff on 14 April 1972, replacing Major General Abdur Rab.
+After Bangladesh gained independence, Mosharraf was promoted to colonel and awarded Bir Uttom, the second highest gallantry award of Bangladesh.
+He was initially appointed chief of logistics at army headquarters.
+Later, Mosharraf was elevated to brigadier and posted as chief of general staff on 14 April 1972, replacing Major General Abdur Rab.